Chris Has Been Working at His Job: A Journey of Growth, Resilience, and Professional Identity

 How long is considered “been working” at a job?

 There is no magic number.
 It generally refers to a period beyond the initial learning curve—often a year or more—where an employee has moved past basic orientation and has experienced at least one full business cycle or major project season.
-The emphasis is on the experience gained rather than the specific duration Easy to understand, harder to ignore.. -
+The emphasis is on the experience gained rather than the specific duration Worth keeping that in mind.. -

 What are the signs that someone has truly “been working” and grown, rather than just occupying a position?